 If you’re good at multi-tasking, you can make the peanut butter cream while the pancakes are on the griddle.
 One tip for the topping is to be sure your cream cheese is at room temperature.
 This way, it blends beautifully into the peanut butter.
 We whip the cream in a separate bowl, then gently fold it into the peanut butter mixture in batches.
 This keeps the end product light and fluffy.

 You can make these chocolate pancakes on your favorite griddle.
 Instead of a griddle, I use a crepe pan, but I don’t swirl it around to thin the batter like one would for a crepe.
 I use this crepe pan because it has a non-stick quality that makes it a breeze to flip the pancakes.
 My favorite thing about this pan is that the non-stick trait comes from a seasoned surface rather than a man-made teflon-like material.

 In conclusion, this recipe makes an easy and delicious breakfast for a special occasion, or they can make a regular day special.
 Are these Low-Carb Chocolate Pancakes with Peanut Butter Cream are too decadent for breakfast?
 Not for me!
+If you like starting your day with chocolate and peanut butter, you should check out this recipe for keto waffles.
 Enjoy!

 - 1 cup heavy whipping cream

 - 1/3 cup smooth peanut butter